sbb-design-systems/lyne-components/src/components/sbb-link-list/readme.md

 # sbb-link-list
 The `<sbb-link-list>` is a collection of sbb-links.
 It has an optional title which stays visually always on level 5.
-The title is used as the aria-labelledby attribute of the ul element.
 The list can be oriented vertically or horizontally.
 The title will not be display in the horizontal orientation.

 ```html